JAlcocerT/JAlcocerT/content/blog/entre-selling-landing.md

 But it was time to put cool components like this [ig gallery](https://github.com/JAlcocerT/real-estate-moi/blob/main/moirealestate-astro-theme/src/components/InstagramGalleryLocalFolder.astro) used [on this mdxhere](https://github.com/JAlcocerT/real-estate-moi/blob/main/moirealestate-astro-theme/src/content/property/beachfront-paradise-instagram-gallery.mdx)

++++ https://picsum.photos/ just in case you are tired of unsplash

 **Intro**

+Making a Landing should be easy already, with tools like: https://github.com/wandb/openui

+> OpenUI let's you describe UI using your imagination, then see it rendered live.

 Ok, ok, you have embraced the power of SSGs and aware of how many cool things can be done *,statically'* aka [in browser with CSR](https://jalcocert.github.io/JAlcocerT/csr-and-js/).